-Multilevel Regression and Poststratification (MRP) is an increasingly popular method for analyzing surveys, and can be implemented on public datasets such as the CCES and ACS.
+Multilevel Regression and Poststratification (MRP) is an increasingly popular method for analyzing surveys, and can be implemented on public datasets such as the CES/CCES and ACS.
 Several helpful tutorials give introductions with sample R code (Kastellec, Lax, and Phillips, 2019; Hanretty, 2019),

 But despite its increasingly popularity, doing one’s own MRP entails considerable upfront costs: downloading the appropriate survey and contextual data, recoding survey values to match with their Census counterparts, and generating population frames to post-stratify on, potentially by merging different datasets.
 While there already exist some packages for MRP (e.g.

 kuriwaki/sparseregMRP), these often define generic functions and leave users to prepare the cleaned data to use those functions with specific requirements.

 The ccesMRPprep package instead provides data loading, processing, and formatting functions for a particular task: using CES/CCES data (Cooperative Election Study, formerly the Cooperative Congressional Election Study) for MRP.
 Limiting its usage to a fixed set of survey data has several benefits.
 Its key contributions are functions that are calibrated to a consistent syntax, pre-built lookup tables and value-key pairs of data that are based upon a careful reading of data sources, and data loading functions that use APIs (

 walkerke/tidycensus) to reduce the dependency on downloading large files.

 Model fitting and visualization of MRP itself is handled in the companion package,